aptech/docs/docs/cmlmt/ml-equality-constraints-example.rst

   - Additional *X* and *y* data matrices, which are passed to :func:`cmlmt`` as optional arguments.
   - The required *ind* input.
 - The inclusion of analytic gradient computations, as specified in the :class:`lpr` function.
-- The second case uses a user-defined function :class:`eqp` in combination with the *c0.eqProc* member of the :class:`cmlmtControl` structure to specify the equality constraints.
+- A user-defined function :class:`eqp` in combination with the *c0.eqProc* member of the :class:`cmlmtControl` structure to specify the equality constraints.

 There are two equality constraints that are implemented in this example, one linear and one nonlinear: